actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/01 Introduction.md

 # Introduction

-This tutorial provides a quick start for using Jadex.
-It is intended for people who just like to "jump in" and quickly getting things to run.
-Furthermore this tutorial provides many pointers to other documentation pages that you can follow if you want to learn a bit more about a certain topic.
+This tutorial uses a small example use case to illustrate some basic features of Jadex without too much technical fuss.
+It is aimed at programmers with solid Java experience who just like to "jump in" and quickly want to get something running.
+Furthermore the tutorial provides many pointers to other documentation pages that you can follow if you want to learn a bit more about a certain topic.

 ## Purpose of the Example Application